kal-kyokya/alx-higher_level_programming/0x08-python-more_classes/README.md

-This repository is home to all files needed for successful completion of the 0x08 Python provided by ALX Africa to the Software Engineering program.
+This directory is home to all files needed for successful completion of the 0x08 Python provided by ALX Africa to the Software Engineering program.

 GENERAL REQUIREMENTS: